 The river itself originates, like the Okavango, in the highlands of Angola and eventually flows into the mighty Zambezi.
 Apart from elephant and buffalo, the Chobe is noted for its namesake species of bushbuck, the puku, antelope and its birds.
 Its sunsets are also something to behold.
 Chobe Chilwero Lodge is located on the border of the Chobe National Park and offers the best views of the Chobe River.

-is an area of unusual beauty and striking contrast.
+The Okavango Delta is an area of unusual beauty and striking contrast.
 Whilst the periphery is semi-arid, the Delta itself is a patchwork of cool clear streams, peatlands, back swamps and forested islands in the permanent swamps, and floodplains and ivory palm islands in the seasonal swamp.

 In the dry winter season one of the most spectacular events in the natural world occurs, floodwaters that have traveled 1000 kilometers from the highlands of Angola infiltrate the delta inundating large areas causing a great concentration of wildlife.